What are an Apostille and Attestation, and Why is Not Sufficient for a Dubai Visa?

 So, you plan to go to the United Arab Emirates for a new job or wish to move with your family, or perhaps, you have decided to attend a school or a college there.
-UAE, with the abundant opportunities that it offers, has become one of the most common choices for people looking to move to a different country, in the hope of making a better life for themselves.
+Dubai, with the abundant opportunities that it offers, has become one of the most common choices for people looking to move to a different country, in the hope of making a better life for themselves.

-However, since you are a citizen of another country, you would need to seek permission to enter the UAE, for any purpose.
+However, since you are a citizen of another country, you would need to seek permission to enter Dubai, for any purpose.
 The approval is issued by the authorities in the form of a visa, which entitles you to legally enter the country and stay there as per the conditions specified in the visa.

 What is a Visa?

 A visa is basically a document stamped on your passport which states that the country that you wish to visit (for any purpose) has granted you permission to do so, for a specified period of time.
-In order to get a visa, you need to apply for one at the concerned country’s embassy in your city, the UAE Embassy in your case.
+In order to get a visa, you need to apply for one at the concerned country’s embassy in your city, Dubai Embassy in your case.
 It is only after a lengthy procedure that your visa is granted, given that there was no problem with your documents and your interview.
 You must make sure to keep in mind the expiration date of your visa since overstaying in the country can lead to heavy fines and even imprisonment.

 Hague Conference on Private International Law and an Apostille